REUTERS SUMMIT-Crisis-hit Argentine biodiesel sector eyes U.S. market

 Follow Reuters Summits on Twitter @Reuters_Summits

-For more summit stories, see Additional reporting by Cezary Podkul in New York; Writing by Hilary Burke; Editing by Chris Reese, Diane Craft and Tim Dobbyn
+For more summit stories, see Reporting by Nicolas Misculin, writing by Hilary Burke; Editing by Chris Reese and Diane Craft